 Vitamin D

-Some research also suggests a link between low vitamin D status and worsening acne that improves with targeted supplementation.
+Some research14 also suggests a link between low vitamin D status and worsening acne that improves with targeted supplementation.
 The best way to get vitamin D is from sun exposure, but during the winter or if you don't spend much time outside, supplementation may be necessary to reach an optimal level.
 You can also find small amounts of vitamin D in fatty fish, eggs, and mushrooms, but probably not enough to bring up your vitamin D status if you have suboptimal levels.

 Probiotics for Healthy Skin

-Studies show that probiotics could not only reduce the severity of acne that is caused by unfriendly bacterial growth, it also has a positive effect on immune cells in the skin.
+Studies17 show that probiotics could not only reduce the severity of acne that is caused by unfriendly bacterial growth, it also has a positive effect on immune cells in the skin.
 Probiotics can cool down inflammatory cytokines (the chemical messengers of inflammation) to potentially reduce the redness, swelling, and pain associated with acne.

 Probiotics could also address hormone imbalances as estrogen detoxification relies on a well-functioning gut.
-Your gut microbiome is a crucial regulator of estrogen metabolism, so keeping it strong with probiotic-rich foods or supplementation is essential for clear skin and balanced hormones.
+Your gut microbiome is a crucial regulator of estrogen metabolism19, so keeping it strong with probiotic-rich foods or supplementation is essential for clear skin and balanced hormones.

 You can find probiotics in fermented foods like yogurt, kombucha, sauerkraut, and kimchi.
 But for specifically targeted strains (there are thousands of different species of microbes in your gut), supplementation can be beneficial.